Breadcrumb

 We want all mothers and their babies to be healthy.
 Where people live, work, learn, play, worship, and age affects a wide range of health, functioning, and quality-of-life outcomes.
 These life conditions can support or hinder positive health outcomes.

-• More than 1 in 3 are directly related to being born too early.
+• About 1 in 3 are directly related to being born too early

-• About 15 in every 100 deaths are sleep-related Sudden Unexpected Infant Deaths (SUID).ii
+• About 18 in every 100 deaths are sleep-related Sudden Unexpected Infant Deaths (SUID)

-• Non-Hispanic Black and indigenous infants (American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander) have the highest rates of death and are about two times more likely to die compared to non-Hispanic White infants.i
+• Non-Hispanic Black and indigenous infants (American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander) have the highest rates of death and are about two or more times as likely to die compared to non-Hispanic White infants.

 Our approach to infant health

 Our programs work at multiple stages across the life course.
 We partner at the national, state, and local levels.
-With our committed partners, our programs support effective systems of services that are coordinated and comprehensive.
+With our committed partners, our programs support public health systems that are coordinated and comprehensive.

 Improving access to quality services